-The aims and scope of the NEPS surveys inevitably create complex data.
-The idea was to organize these data in a well structured, traceable, and user-friendly way while preserving a high level of detail in the data.
-Occasionally, additional variables and datasets from one or more of the original files were generated to ease preparation and analysis of the data.
+The broad objectives and the large size of the longitudinal NEPS surveys inevitably lead to a complex database.
+The crucial task is to organize this data in a well-structured, reproducible and user-friendly way, while at the same time preserving a maximum level of detail in the data.
+To meet this challenge, a number of additionally generated variables and datasets is included in the Scientific Use File to facilitate the preparation and analysis of the data.